What is Companies House Number?

 A company registration number is used to identify a company to verify that they are registered with Companies House.
 The number consists of a unique combination of numbers, and letters in some cases.
 It is specific to every company that is registered in the UK.

 Company registration numbers apply to businesses registered at UK Companies House.
 Such as limited companies and limited liability partnerships.
 Sole traders do not have company registration numbers as they are not incorporated in this way.

 Who needs a company registration number?

-Only businesses and organisations incorporated or registered at Companies House are provided with a company registration number.
+Only businesses and organisations incorporated or registered at Companies House.
+Search companies house are provided with a company registration number.

 This includes companies limited by shares, companies limited by guarantee, public limited companies (PLCs), limited liability partnerships (LLPs), and limited partnerships (LPs).

 There are a range of circumstances when you will need, or be asked to provide, your company registration number, such as:

 - When contacting Companies House.

 - Registering your company as an employer to set up PAYE.